munificent/craftinginterpreters/book/a-map-of-the-territory.md

 <aside name="shared" class="bottom">

-The basic principle here is that the farther down the pipeline you can push the architecture-specific work, the more of the earlier phases you can share across architectures.
+The basic principle here is that the farther down the pipeline you push the architecture-specific work, the more of the earlier phases you can share across architectures.